abdelkimo/or-tools/doc_sources/MANUAL/source/manual/LS.rst

         :math:`x_0 \geqslant 1`.

-    Once we understand how to use local search in *or-tools*, we use ``LocalSearchOperator``\s to solve the job-shop problem and compare the results.
-To speed up the local search algorithm, we use ``LocalSearchFilter``\s for the dummy problem.
+    Once we understand how to use local search in *or-tools*, we use ``LocalSearchOperator``\s to solve the job-shop problem and compare the exact and approximate results.
+Finally, to speed up the local search algorithm, we use ``LocalSearchFilter``\s for the dummy problem.

-    Finally, we'll see some well-known local search meta-heuristics that are already implemented and can be used out of the box:
-    *Tabu Search*, *Simulated Annealing* and *Guided Local Search*.

 ..  rubric:: Prerequisites: